 You will also belong to a smaller den of 6-8 scouts in your same grade level.
 Your den will meet 2-3 times per month.
 You will work with the other scouts in your den to earn your advancement through the Cub Scout ranks.

 Pack and den leaders are registered and trained members of the Boy Scouts of America.
-They are parent volunteers who have or have had a boy in the pack.
+They are parent volunteers who have or have had a child in the pack.

 Additionally, Tiger Cubs also have an Adult Partner who attends all den and pack events with them.